 Just imagine that you want to develop a good habit of working productively and on time.
 You plan to reach your office by 8AM in the morning every workday and you set inspiring goals in your profession.

 Now, what if you have developed a bad keystone habit like you always sleep late to play computer games?
 What do you think will happen?

 This negative keystone habit will affect your other areas and your plan of developing a productive work habit will fail.

 For instance, you wake up late.
-You feel stressed and you go to work without a proper breakfast.
+You feel stressed because you’re late and you go to work without taking breakfast.
 And because you don’t have enough sleep, you find it extremely difficult to focus on your work.

 By the end of the month, you fail to reach your career goal.
+As a result, your confidence level drops and you feel tired and inferior.
 Does this sound familiar?

-And can you see the power of keystone habits now?
+And can you see the effect and how powerful keystone habits can be now?